scolomar/dca/1-Installation_and_Configuration/2-Namespaces_and_cgroups.md

 2:cpuset:/
 1:name=systemd:/
 ```
-This result shows that process with PID 1 belongs to the control group / (root/global).
-Any other non-containerized application running on the same machine will show a similar result.
+This output shows that the process with PID 1 belongs to the root (global) control group.
+Any other non-containerized applications running on the same machine will show similar output.
+For example:
-Like for example:
 ```
 cat /proc/$$/cgroup
 ```